ayexhs/StockLift-ScriptedByHer/README.md

 </p>

-### 4. Discount Calculator && Custom Bundling & Bundle Recommendations
+### 3. Discount Calculator, Product Health Analysis, Custom Bundling & Bundle Recommendations

 - Use the AI-powered Discount Calculator to set the **optimal price** for each product.
 - The tool considers: